ipeaGIT/r5r/README.md

 - [opentripplanner](https://github.com/ropensci/opentripplanner): OpenTripPlanner for R
 - [stplanr](https://github.com/ropensci/stplanr): sustainable transport planning with R

-The **r5r** package is particularly focused on fast multimodal transport routing.
-A key advantage of `r5r` is that is provides a simple and friendly R interface to R<sup>5</sup>, one of the fastest and most robust routing engines availabe.
+The **r5r** package is particularly focused on fast multimodal transport routing and accessibility.
+A key advantage of `r5r` is that is provides a simple and friendly R interface to R<sup>5</sup>, one of the fastest and most robust routing engines available.

 -----